Splitting formulas for the local real Gromov-Witten invariants: Orientations

 \subsection{Existence of twisted orientations}

-On the relative tangent bundle $\cal{T}_\Si$ of a smooth marked symmetric curve $\Si$ a twisted orientation data $\mo=(\Theta, \psi, \mathfrak{s})$ always exists (recall that in this paper we only consider pairs of conjugate marked points).
-When $\Si$ is connected, the bundle $\Theta$ is any square root of $\cal{T}_\Si$ and is thus unique up to complex isomorphism.
-If $\Si$ is a doublet then $\Theta$ can be taken to be any complex line bundle whose Chern numbers on the two halves sum to $-\frac{1}{2}\chi(\Si)$; see \cite[Example 2.2]{GI}.\\
+We next show that, for symmetric curves {\em without any real special points}, there exits a choice of twisted orientation data on their relative tangent bundle.
+We also show that the same is true for the family of targets \eqref{family.smoothings}.

+First, when $(\Si, c)$ is a (possibly nodal) symmetric curve, then up to isomorphism, Real line bundles $(W, \phi)$ over $X$ are classified by $c_1(W)$ and $w_1(W^\phi)$, cf. \cite[Theorem~1.1]{GZ3}.
+Thus such a bundle has a twisted orientation data if and only if $w_1(W^\phi)=0$ and there exits a complex line bundle $L\ra \Si$ such that \bear c_1(L\otimes c^*\ov L)= c_1(W) \eear cf. \eqref{cond.tw.or}; the first condition in \eqref{cond.tw.or} is automatic in this case.

+Let $(\Si,c)$ be a (possibly nodal) symmetric marked curve with marked points $V$ and without any real special points.
+Let $W=\T_\Si$ be its relative tangent bundle, regarded here as a Real line bundle, i.e. a complex line bundle with a real structure $c_\T$.
+Recall that $\T_\Si$ is given by \eqref{T.punctured} when $\Si$ is smooth and by \eqref{T.SES} when $\Si$ is nodal.
+Since none of the special points are real, the real locus of $\T_\Si$ is orientable.
+Thus a twisted orientation data $\mo=(\Theta, \psi, \mathfrak s)$ on $\T_\Si$ exists provided we can find a complex line bundle $\Theta \ra \Si$ such that \bear c_1(\Theta\otimes c^*\ov \Theta)= c_1(\T_\Si). \eear We next show that such a bundle $\Theta$ exists for any such $(\Si, c)$.
+When $\Si$ is smooth and connected, then the bundle $\Theta$ must be a complex line bundle whose Chern number is equal to $\tfrac 12c_1(\T_\Si)[\Si]=\tfrac 12\chi (\Si\setminus V)\in \Z$; such a bundle exists and is unique up to complex linear isomorphism.

-Consequently, the relative tangent bundle $\cal{T}_{\Si_0}$ on a nodal marked symmetric curve $\Si_0$, with only conjugate pairs of nodes, can always be equipped with twisted orientation data.
-The bundle $\Theta_0$ in this case is descended from one chosen on the normalization $\wt \Si$ after choosing an identification at the marked points corresponding to the nodes, compatible with the real structure; such a choice is unique up to homotopy.
+When $\Si$ is a smooth doublet (i.e. has two connected components interchanged by $c$) then $\Theta$ can be any complex line bundle on $\Si$ whose Chern numbers on the two halves sum to $\tfrac{1}{2}\chi(\Si\setminus V)\in \Z$; see \cite[Example 2.2]{GI}.
+Therefore a bundle satisfying condition \eqref{c.1.T} exists on every {\em smooth} symmetric curve $\Si$ without real marked points.
+Finally, when $\Si_0$ is a nodal symmetric curve which has no real special points, the bundle $\Theta_0$ on $\Si_0$ satisfying condition \eqref{c.1.T} can be obtained from one on the normalization after choosing an identification at the marked points corresponding to the nodes, compatible with the real structure; such a choice is unique up to homotopy.